D3SOX/arch-guide/docs/post-installation/index.md

 🛒 If you want an even easier to use GUI, you can install a Software Center.
 They can't install AUR packages though.

-- GTK Software Center: `yay -S gnome-software gnome-software-packagekit-plugin`
+- GTK Software Center: `yay -S gnome-software`
-- Qt Software Center: `yay -S discover packagekit-qt5`
+- Qt Software Center: `yay -S discover packagekit-qt6`

 ## Media Codecs